Variational Principles for the Helmholtz equation: application to Finite Element and Neural Network approximations: Abstract

 \section{Abstract}

-{In this paper, we investigate whether \emph{Variational Principles} can be associated with the Helmholtz equation subject to {impedance (absorbing)} boundary conditions.
-This model has been extensively studied in the literature from both mathematical and computational perspectives. {It is classical with wide applications, yet accurate approximation at high wavenumbers remains challenging.} We address the question of whether there exist energy functionals with {a clear physical interpretation} whose \emph{stationary points}, the zeros of their first variation, correspond to solutions of the Helmholtz {problem}. {Starting from Hamilton’s principle for the wave equation, we derive time-harmonic energies.} The resulting functionals are generally \emph{indefinite}.
-As a next step, we construct strongly coercive {augmentations} of these indefinite functionals that preserve their physical {interpretation}.
-Finally, we {show how these variational principles lead to practical numerical methods based on finite element spaces and neural network architectures}.}
+{ In this paper, we investigate whether variational principles can be associated with the Helmholtz equation subject to impedance (absorbing) boundary conditions.
+This model has been extensively studied in the literature from both mathematical and computational perspectives.
+It is classical with wide applications, yet accurate approximation at high wavenumbers remains challenging.

+We address the question of whether there exist energy functionals with a clear physical interpretation whose stationary points, the zeros of their first variation, correspond to solutions of the Helmholtz problem.
+Starting from Hamilton's principle for the wave equation, we derive time-harmonic energies.
+The resulting functionals are generally indefinite.
+As a next step, we construct strongly coercive augmentations of these indefinite functionals that preserve their physical interpretation.
+Finally, we show how these variational principles lead to practical numerical methods based on finite element spaces and neural network architectures. }